Grenada is the most southerly of the Windward Islands and home to St. George’s, arguably the prettiest city in the Caribbean.

 The protected moon-shaped anchorage of Saltwhistle Bay, on the eastern coast of Mayreau, a quiet island with a population of only three hundred, is a sweeping sandy bay that is one of the most romantic, secluded places you will ever visit.

-The island is tiny, measuring only 3 ½ miles by 1 ¼ miles (6 kilometres by 2 kilometres) and is owned by St. Vincent.
+The island is tiny, measuring only 6 kilometers by 2 kilometers and is owned by St. Vincent.
 It was one of the last islands to be settled by Europeans because of its mountainous and heavily forested geography.
 Visit Raffles Resort to play a round on one of the best golf courses in the Caribbean.

 Saline Bay is named for the salt pond just east of the sandy beach of Mayreau.

-Clifton Harbour is the bustling main port of Union Island and the major yachting hub of the southern Grenadines.
-In the middle of Clifton Harbour sits Janti’s Happy Island, a man-made island fashioned entirely out of conch-shells with a bar and restaurant that are popular with visitors.
+Clifton Harbor is the bustling main port of Union Island and the major yachting hub of the southern Grenadines.
+In the middle of Clifton Harbor sits Janti’s Happy Island, a man-made island fashioned entirely out of conch-shells with a bar and restaurant that are popular with visitors.

 Day 12: Carriacou

 With endless sheltered anchorages, an ideal year-round climate and beautiful cruising grounds, Carriacou is a Caribbean gem worth stopping off at.
-The island is teeming with rich culture and fascinating traditions that bring the locals out in full colour and splendour throughout the year.
+The island is teeming with rich culture and fascinating traditions that bring the locals out in full color and splendor throughout the year.